kilgarenone/datepicker/README.md

 ## Install

-You can install `Datepickerdate` as an NPM package:
+You can install `datepickerdate` as an NPM package:

 ```
 npm install datepickerdate